WHO IS AT RISK?

 While all asbestos is considered hazardous, researchers believe some types may specifically correlate with certain diseases.
 Several studies suggest “amphibole” forms of asbestos may be more likely to cause mesothelioma because the fibers remain in the lungs longer.
 The amount of asbestos to which an individual is exposed, duration of exposure, size, shape, and chemical makeup of asbestos fibers, and source of exposure also have an impact the development of illness.
 Asbestos-related disease risk is especially high among smokers as well as those who have preexisting lung disease.

 Florida’s legislative actions indicate a clear objective to limit plaintiffs in recovering compensation for asbestos exposure.
-Therefore, it is imperative that individuals who believe they may have developed mesothelioma or any other asbestos-related illness contact a Melbourne or Titusville mesothelioma attorney.
-With the help of a qualified lawyer, injured plaintiffs can better protect their rights receive the compensation deserve.
+Therefore, it is imperative that individuals who believe they may have developed mesothelioma or any other asbestos-related illness contact a Melbourne mesothelioma attorney as soon as the first symptoms crop up.
+With the help of a an experienced personal injury lawyer, injured plaintiffs can better protect their and rights receive the compensation they deserve.